JoshuaYin/JUtils/README.md

-# maven
+# JUtils
-Some Java project base on maven
+An utils tool for Java